An official website of the United States government

 Actions Based on Off-Base Drinking Water Sampling Results

-In February 2016, the Navy began sampling drinking water wells within the 2016 sampling area.
-PFOA and/or PFOS were detected above 70 ppt in two drinking water wells, as shown in Tables 1 and 2 and Figure 3.
+The Navy conducted off-base PFAS drinking water well sampling in 2016 based on information that was available at that time regarding potential releases of PFAS on-base.
+The 2016 sampling area, shown in Figure 3, was established 0.5 mile in the direction that groundwater flows away from the release area.
+Tables 1 and Figure 3 provide a summary of the results of the 2016 sampling.
+Table 2 presents the PFOA, PFOS, and PFOA+PFOS results.
+PFOA and/or PFOS were detected above 70 ppt in two drinking water wells.
 Bottled water was provided to the two properties with PFOA and/or PFOS results above 70 ppt until they were connected to public water (NJ American) in December 2016.

 Sampling Area Number of Wells Sampled Number of Wells with No Detections of PFOA or PFOS Number of Wells with Detections of PFOA and/or PFOS Below 70 ppt Number of Wells with Detections of PFOA and/or PFOS Above 70 ppt